Tiparium/VSCE_Harbormaster/README.md

 ## Status bar menu

 A Harbormaster status bar item (bottom left) opens a quick menu with actions like creating or opening `.project.json`.

+## Activity Bar

+Harbormaster adds an Activity Bar icon with an “Harbormaster” view.
+It lists quick actions (create/open config, refresh title, menu) for easy access.

 All settings are workspace-scoped; the extension never changes user/global settings.